Albert A. Abbou

-Albert Abbou is a Principal Attorney at Quinn IP Law with extensive experience preparing and prosecuting domestic and international patent applications across the computer, electrical, and mechanical arts.
-His work spans a wide range of technologies, including business methods, electronic commerce, telecommunications, automotive systems, medical devices, manufacturing processes, thermal systems, HVAC, and oil and gas technologies.
+Clients rely on Albert Abbou to help protect and advance their innovations through strategic preparation and prosecution of domestic and international patent applications across the computer, electrical, and mechanical arts.
+His work supports innovation across a wide range of technologies, including business methods, electronic commerce, telecommunications, automotive systems, medical devices, manufacturing processes, thermal systems, HVAC, and oil and gas technologies.

 Despite the complexity and nuances of patent law, I find it absolutely intriguing.
 After taking my first course in the subject, I knew I wanted to become a patent attorney.